Greytiger23/alx-low_level_programming/0x00-hello_world/README.md

-printing a sentence and new line
+printing out the size of various types